LillianLuzinsky/sweets-to-go/README.md

 This is one of my first projects using React.
 I discovered styled-components and absolutely loved it.
-It makes styling a multipage website a lot more consistant and easier to keep track than adding all the stylings into the App.css file.
+It makes styling a multipage website a lot more consistant and easier to keep track of, instead of adding all the stylings into the App.css file.

 ## Challenges

 1) Initially, this was going to be a full stack app that uses Rails for back end and React for front end.
-As this was a group project, I concentrated mostly giving our app presence through the front end design.
+As this was a group project, I concentrated on giving our app presence through the front end design.
 I didn't have the opportunity to work on the back end as much I would've liked to.
 2) Used React Bootstrap to create a responsive navbar.
 This caused issues for login and logout, as I was using "href" instead of "Link to".
 This also created issues uploading react app in github pages.
-3) Learned how to work in a team as a developer.
+3) Learned how to work with a team as a developer.
 We did have some minor merge conflicts, but fortunately, they were very few.

-### Overall, I'm happy with the results we achieved in only 2 weeks.
+### Overall, I'm very happy with the results we achieved in only 2 weeks.